rwlink3z8/hpp2/README.md

 6. App - properly configure Makefile, Dockerfile, and docker-compose, add app/data folder and those files

 ## 4 and 5 are probably what's needed to actually make valid predictions

+## Deployment

+Currently you would need to pickle the model, then run docker build . and docker-compose up, from there it would be available on port 5000

 ## Data Collection and initial storage
 Making the switch from webscraping to API's has allowed me to obtain real estate listings for over 308,000 single-family homes sold in the KC metro area over the last 20 years for three different counties.
 This represents a 100 fold increase in the data and current work is to continue to scale this project.